martinctc/surveytoolbox/README.md

 - Copying data to and from Excel for ad-hoc analysis
 - Functions for changing the scale of Likert-scale type questions, including Max-Min Scaling
 - Cleaning variable names
-- Converting .sav (SPSS) files to smaller, faster-to-load RDS files
+- Converting .sav (SPSS) files to smaller, faster-to-load RDS files (e.g. `sav_to_rds()`)
+- Converting one or more categorical variable(s) into other variable types, such as dummy variables (binary), count variables (numeric), or "fill" variables (fills values from a required column if condition is TRUE)

 ---